-- Identify groups that represent or assist traditionally underserved communities and maintain contact/mailing list. - Maintain contact/mailing list of media, notify them of all regularly scheduled CORE MPO committee meetings, and work with them to inform and educate underserved communities about transportation issues. - Refer to the Environmental Justice (EJ) and Limited English Proficiency (LEP) geographic analysis maps when considering meeting locations and vary meeting times to provide opportunities for people with atypical schedules (minority, low-income, LEP communities, etc.). - Employ different meeting sizes and formats to ensure optimal participation from the Title VI populations. - Coordinate with community and faith-based organizations, educational institutions, and other organizations to implement public engagement strategies that reach out specifically to members of affected minority, low-income, LEP, elderly, and/or disabled communities. - Consider radio, television, or newspaper ads on stations and in publications that serve LEP populations, visually-impaired populations and deaf/hard of hearing populations.
+- Identify groups that represent or assist traditionally underserved communities and maintain contact/mailing list. - Maintain contact/mailing list of media, notify them of all regularly scheduled CORE MPO committee meetings, and work with them to inform and educate underserved communities about transportation issues. - Ask members of TEPIAC to suggest contact organizations - Refer to the Environmental Justice (EJ) and Limited English Proficiency (LEP) geographic analysis maps when considering meeting locations and vary meeting times to provide opportunities for people with atypical schedules (minority, low-income, LEP communities, etc.). - Employ different meeting sizes and formats to ensure optimal participation from the Title VI populations. - Coordinate with community and faith-based organizations, educational institutions, and other organizations to implement public engagement strategies that reach out specifically to members of affected minority, low-income, LEP, elderly, and/or disabled communities. - Consider radio, television, or newspaper ads on stations and in publications that serve LEP populations, visually-impaired populations and deaf/hard of hearing populations.
 Outreach to LEP populations can also include audio programming available on podcasts.
-Outreach to hard-of-hearing community can also include sign language interpretation.
-Outreach to visually-impaired population can also include large-font format for distributed materials. - Provide opportunities for public participation through means other than written communication, such as personal interviews or use of audio or video recording devices to capture oral communication. - To ensure meeting sites are accessible, use the checklist provided in the US DOT's Public Involvement Techniques for Transportation Decision-making, 2015 Update.
-(See Appendix E.) - Work with ACAT to identify opportunities for their additional involvement in the MPO transportation planning process. - Involve minority, low-income, LEP, disabled and elderly persons as members of ACAT.